 2 / You get to see more of the surrounding area

-When you’re limited to only going places within walking distance or that are on a public transport route, this can limit your options somewhat.
+When you’re limited to only going places within walking distance or that are on a public transport route, this can put some restrictions in place.
 By taking a car to university you’ll get to see more of your new city, with easy access to the outskirts of town so you can visit those attractions that everyone else has a hard time getting to.

 3 / It’s not as expensive as people think

-Some people will people tell you that it costs too much or it’s too much hassle to take a car to university – but you don’t have to use your car every day, and with a part time job or even the occasional event from the job-shop you won’t notice that small fuel bill every month.
+When you ask some people ‘is it worth having a car at university?’ they may tell you that it costs too much or it’s too much hassle.
+But you don’t have to use your car every day and with a part time job, you hopefully won’t notice that small fuel bill every month.

 4 / You might make some friends

-What’s the true cost of the power and influence you’ll attain by being the person with the car anyway?
-People will flock to you from miles around to ask for a small favour.
+What’s the true cost of the power and influence you’ll attain by being the person with the car?
+If other people have asked the question ‘Should I take a car to university?’ and decided not to, or perhaps they don’t drive, they’ll flock to you from miles around to ask for a small favour.
 You’ll have people queuing up to buy you drinks just to run them to the shops.
 Seizing the freedom that your car represents could help you become a power broker between your friends and course mates.

 Having a car at university also means you can get involved with a student car share as a way to make some new friends.